danielnichols00/danielnichols00/README.md

 ## Hi, I'm Daniel

 I am a recent graduate from Queensland University of Technology and am eager to start my career in software development.
+My degree is in Information Technology majoring in Computer Science.

 - I’m currently working on building an educational Minecraft mod!
 I'm using it to develop strong long-term development habits, version control, documentation, feature planning—as well as to strengthen my object-oriented programming skills.
 - I’m currently learning Java and C#, and continuing to grow my skills in web development technologies, frameworks, and backend logic.